 2) Entrance fees tend to fund long-term capital improvements within a community, so you are investing in your own future.
 In a more traditional assisted living model, the care and condition of the community and amenities can wax and wane with the economy and market demand.
 Another advantage to a CCRC is that, typically, entrance fees make it possible for the community to offer a reduced monthly service fee—so you save monthly compared to charges at other types of retirement communities.

-3) CCRC residents know that they will have access to assisted living, skilled nursing, and memory care for the rest of their lives, even if they outlive their financial resources.
+3) Many nonprofit CCRCs offer benevolence funds as part of their mission.
+Thus their residents know that they will have access to assisted living, skilled nursing, and memory support for the rest of their lives, even if they outlive their financial resources.
 “Certainty is important to people,” says Ogus.
 “If someone outlives their assets, then he or she is taken care of for the rest of their lives.
 So it’s a form of insurance.”